gema-arta/heiwa/docs/poc/3-Stage1_Clang_LLVM.md

 ### `12` - GNU's Diffutils
 > #### `3.7` or newer
-> Required for most build systems that depends on GNU style (implementation).
-The Diffutils package contains programs that show the differences between files or directories.
+> The GNU's Diffutils package contains programs that show the differences between files or directories.

+> **Required!** For most build systems that depends on GNU style implementation.
 ```bash
 # Configure source.
 ./configure \